gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/rpcs.rst

     iterm2.run_forever(main)

-A lot of this should look familiar from the :doc:`daemon` example.
+A lot of this should look familiar from the :doc:`daemons` example.
 Let's focus on the parts we haven't seen before.

 This call registers the RPC: